Custodial symmetry violation in the Georgi-Machacek model: Numerical results

 However, this procedure suffers from a complication.
-The definition of the original weak scale input point in the H5plane benchmark uses the measured $m_h$ and $G_F$ as input parameters.
+The definition of the original weak scale input point uses the measured $m_h$ and $G_F$ as input parameters.
 These are used to fix $\lambda_1$ and $\mu_2^2$ in the weak-scale custodial-symmetric theory.
-After running the parameters up to the scale $\Lambda$ using the custodial-symmetric RGEs (with $g^{\prime}$ set to zero) and then running them back down to the weak scale with the full custodial violating RGEs, the new weak-scale calculations of $m_{\tilde h}$ and $G_F = 1/\sqrt{2}(\tilde v_{\phi}^2 + 4 \tilde v_{\chi}^2 + 4 \tilde v_{\xi}^2)$ yield numbers that do not match the original input values.
+After running the parameters up to the scale $\Lambda$ using the custodial-symmetric RGEs (with $g^{\prime}$ set to zero) and then running them back down to the weak scale with the full custodial violating RGEs, the new weak-scale calculations of $m_{\tilde h}$ and $G_F^{-1} = \sqrt{2}(\tilde v_{\phi}^2 + 4 \tilde v_{\chi}^2 + 4 \tilde v_{\xi}^2)$ yield numbers that do not match the original input values.
 To address this, we need to adjust the custodially-symmetric weak-scale input values for $\lambda_1$ and $\mu_2^2$ (while keeping all the other weak-scale inputs fixed) until we obtain the correct experimental values of $m_{\tilde h}$ and $G_F$ \emph{after} implementing the custodial symmetry violation.
 We do this by defining two functions, $f_1=m_{\tilde h}^{calc}(\lambda_1,\mu_2^2)-m_h^{expt}$ and $f_2=G_F^{calc}(\lambda_1,\mu_2^2)-G_F^{expt}$, where $\lambda_1$ and $\mu_2^2$ are the inputs at the weak scale, $m_{\tilde h}^{calc}$ and $G_F^{calc}$ are calculated using the procedure described above, and $m_h^{expt}$ and $G_F^{expt}$ are the desired (experimental) values.
 The solution is the point at which $f_1 = f_2 = 0$, which we find iteratively using a two-dimensional Newton's method.
 This involves running the full RGE machinery up and down multiple times and is the slowest part of our numerical work.
+The same is generically true for $m_t$ (which we use to fix the top quark Yukawa coupling $y_t$ at the weak scale).
+In the H5plane benchmark, the change to $m_t$ after running up and back down again is within the current experimental error so we ignore this effect.
+In the general parameter scans, however, the change in $m_t$ can be larger, so in these scans we extend the iterative procedure to include $y_t$.

 Having solved for the appropriate input values of $\lambda_1$ and $\mu_2^2$, we now have a self-consistent set of scalar potential input parameters at the weak scale ($\mu = m_5$), corresponding to a custodial-symmetric theory at the high scale ($\mu = \Lambda$), which we then run back down to obtain the custodial-violating theory at the weak scale (again $m_5$) with the correct predictions for $m_h$ and $G_F$.
 We then calculate our desired observables including the $\rho$ parameter, the mass splittings among the states of the would-be custodial multiplets, and the effects of the mixing among the would-be custodial eigenstates.